Zhiyuan624/HERA-CDFSS/README.md

 ```

 ## Run the Code
 HERA follows a **source-free test-time adaptation** setting and does not require separate source-domain training.
-Please ensure that the target dataset and DINOv3 checkpoint are prepared before running the code.
-Here taking the Deepglobe dataset as an example.
+Please ensure that the target dataset and DINOv3 checkpoint are properly prepared before running the code.
+We use DeepGlobe as an example below.

 Run the 1-shot evaluation on DeepGlobe: